mazher-dev/Collabsy/README.md

 ```
 ## Contributing

 Feel free to submit issues or pull requests to contribute to the development of Admin Dashboard.
-Let's make it even better!!
+Let's make it even better!